Quickstart

 [a2rchi] Chatbot: http://localhost:7861

-Note: having issues?
-Run the command with the -v 4 flag to enable DEBUG level logging.
+Tip: Having issues?
+Run the command with -v 4 to enable DEBUG-level logging.

 Verifying a deployment